vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_Replication_Modes.md

 2. Unicast
 3. Hybrid

 Multicast has the most restrictive hardware requirements, but is the easiest conceptually to grasp.
-The earlier posts int he series assumed Unicast, which is only available on the vSphere implementation of NSX and is the most complex, but also the most flexible.
+The earlier posts in the series assumed Unicast, which is only available on the vSphere implementation of NSX and is the most complex, but also the most flexible.
 The replication mode is set at the Transport Zone layer.
 It *can* be over-ridden at the Virtual Switch layer, but I can't see any reason why you would want to do this on a case by case basis.
 KISS!

 ### Multicast Replication Mode